Your Ultimate Guide to Treating Fine Lines and Wrinkles

 Some causes of fine lines and wrinkles are out of your hands, like aging.
 But others, you can control!

-For example, wearing sunscreen when you’re outside helps reduce your skin’s exposure to UV light.
+For example, wearing sunscreen outside helps reduce your skin’s exposure to UV light.
 Without sunscreen, the sun’s UV light breaks down your skin’s connective tissues over time.

 Protecting these tissues, like collagen and elastin fibers, helps prevent premature sagging and wrinkling.
-That’s why wearing sunscreen every day is one of the best things you can do for your skin!
+That’s why wearing sunscreen daily is one of the best things you can do for your skin!

 Smoking is another danger to smooth skin.
 Studies have shown that smokers are more than twice as likely to experience moderate to severe wrinkles.
 If taking care of your skin and avoiding fine lines and wrinkles is your priority, don’t smoke.